-&lt;sup>2 Paragraph 23 of the Scope & Authority.
+2 Paragraph 23 of the Scope & Authority.

+aggregate report

-- aggregate report The set of all component reports relating to a piece of work within the scope of this standard.
-The aggregate report for a decision taken by a user in connection with work within the scope of this standard is the set of all component reports received by the user containing information material to that decision. - component report A document given to a user in permanent form containing material information which relates to work within the scope of this standard.
+The set of all component reports relating to a piece of work within the scope of this standard.
+The aggregate report for a decision taken by a user in connection with work within the scope of this standard is the set of all component reports received by the user containing information material to that decision.

+component report

+A document given to a user in permanent form containing material information which relates to work within the scope of this standard.
 A component report may be given to the user in hard copy or electronically.
 Formal written reports, draft reports, emails and presentations are examples of component reports.
 Possible contents of component reports include tables, charts and other diagrammatic presentations as well as or instead of text.
+A component report may form part of one or more aggregate reports.

+data

-A component report may form part of one or more aggregate reports. - data Facts or information usually collected from records or from experience or observation.
-Examples include membership or policyholder data, claims data, asset and investment data, operating data (such as administrative or running costs), benefit definitions and policy terms and conditions. - entity The pension scheme, insurance company, fund or other body that is the subject of the work being performed. - Generic TAS A Technical Actuarial Standard which applies to all work specified in the Schedule to the Scope & Authority. - material A matter is material if, at the time the work is performed, it (or information resulting from it) could influence the decisions to be taken by users.
-A matter that is immaterial when considered in isolation may be material when considered in conjunction with others. - measure The approach that is used to define how an (uncertain) asset or liability amount is quantified.
-Two different measures of the same asset or liability may produce different results. - method The mechanism that is used to quantify an (uncertain) asset or liability amount.
+Facts or information usually collected from records or from experience or observation.
+Examples include membership or policyholder data, claims data, asset and investment data, operating data (such as administrative or running costs), benefit definitions and policy terms and conditions.

+entity

+The pension scheme, insurance company, fund or other body that is the subject of the work being performed.

+Generic TAS

+A Technical Actuarial Standard which applies to all work specified in the Schedule to the Scope & Authority.

+material

+Matters are material if they could, individually or collectively, influence the decisions to be taken by users of the related actuarial information.
+Assessing materiality is a matter of reasonable judgement which requires consideration of the users and the context in which the work is performed and reported.

+measure

+The approach that is used to define how an (uncertain) asset or liability amount is quantified.
+Two different measures of the same asset or liability may produce different results.

+method

+The mechanism that is used to quantify an (uncertain) asset or liability amount.
 Two different methods of calculating the same asset or liability measure should produce similar results.

+report

-report An aggregate report or a component report.
+An aggregate report or a component report.

+Scope & Authority

+The BAS's Scope & Authority of Technical Standards.

+Specific TAS

-- Scope & Authority The BAS's Scope & Authority of Technical Standards. - Specific TAS A Technical Actuarial Standard that is not designated by the BAS as a Generic TAS.
-A Specific TAS is limited to a specific, defined context. - users Those people whose decisions a report is intended (at the time of writing) to assist.
+A Technical Actuarial Standard that is not designated by the BAS as a Generic TAS.
+A Specific TAS is limited to a specific, defined context.

+users

+Those people whose decisions a report is intended (at the time of writing) to assist.
 Those to whom the report is addressed, regulators and third parties for whose benefit a report is written are examples of possible users.